jahredhope/tutorial-rock-paper-scissors/TURORIAL.md

 ## Step 10.
 Implement Vector Logic

-Before we start updating pieces you'll need to be able to reason about the 2D space.
+Before we start updating pieces, you'll need to be able to reason about the 2D space.
 There are plenty of libraries that will provide this logic for you if you want to skip this step.

 ```ts
 class Vector {
   constructor(public x: number, public y: number) {}

   /**
    * How far between two points as a Vector.
    */
   difference(p: Vector) {
     return new Vector(this.x - p.x, this.y - p.y);
   }

   /**
    * Total length of a Vector as a single number.
    */
   magnitude(): number {
     return Math.sqrt(this.x * this.x + this.y * this.y);
   }

   /**
    * Shorten or lengthen a Vector until it has a magnitude of 1.
    */
   normalize(): Vector {
     var length = this.magnitude();

     return new Vector(this.x / length || 0, (this.y = this.y / length || 0));
   }

   /**
    * How far between two points as a single number.
    */
   distance(p: Vector): number {
     return Math.sqrt(Math.pow(this.x - p.x, 2) + Math.pow(this.y - p.y, 2));
   }

   /**
    * Add two Vectors together to get a new Vector.
    */
   add(p: Vector): Vector {
     return new Vector(this.x + p.x, this.y + p.y);
   }

   /**
    * Multiply a Vector's length by some value.
 Keeping the direction the same.
    */